ihreapotheken/IA-SDK-iOS/Docs/Screens/IAProductSearchScreen.md

 - Module: `IAOverTheCounter`
 - Dependencies:
   - pharmacy identifier: from the prerequisites flow.
+  - Cart:
-  - cart: UI for adding products to cart and navigating to cart screen.
+    - Displays a cart button for navigating to the checkout flow.
+    - Add product to the cart from list or product details.
+    - Product availability information.

 ## Signature
 ```swift